Daydreamer-riri/eslint-config/packages/basic/README.md

 ## Thanks

-This project is heavily based on [antfu](https://github.com/antfu/)'s template, with a certain degree of customization
+This project is heavily based on [antfu](https://github.com/antfu/)'s template, with a certain degree of customization and more rules regarding React.